DBerto/WTest/README.md

   - Starts downloading a CSV file with postal codes from Portugal.
   - All data is saved in Realm database.
   - If by some reason the app is closed during the download, the process will restart when launched again.
-  - The postal codes are presented as a list.
+  - Postal codes are presented as a list.

 Note: Work in progress